ethersphere/storage-incentives/docs/MINIMUM_DEPTH_OPTIONS.md

 ## Recommended combined approach with commit proximity

-See [SPAM_GRIEFING.md](./SPAM_GRIEFING.md#corrected-mitigation-package) for the full threat-model context and corrected bounded-admission and staged-finalization package.
+See [SPAM_GRIEFING.md](./SPAM_GRIEFING.md#mitigation-package) for the full threat-model context and bounded-admission staged-finalization package.

 ### Rationale